MCG-NJU/SteadyDancer/README.md

 ## 🚀 Inference

-To generate dance video from a source image and a driving video (We have provided pose example in 'preprocess/output/' to try our model friendly):
+To generate dance video from a source image and a driving video (We have provided pose example in `preprocess/output/video00001_img00001/example` and `preprocess/output/video00002_img00002/example` to try our model quickly), please follow the steps below:
 - Pose extraction and alignment:
 ```
 ref_image_path="data/images/00001.png"